Select A Department

 U.S. Leadership, Ethics, and Development

 The Leadership, Ethics, and Development program (LEAD) is designed to foster each student’s social, emotional, physical, and ethical growth.
 Intentional and age appropriate curricula will encourage students to develop skills to confidently navigate adolescence and prepare them to be purposeful citizens in any community.
 Through active experiences and intellectual opportunities students will engage in character development, personal and peer leadership, and support a healthy school and community culture.
-Each year classes will focus on a specific theme: 6th grade = breaking the ice, 7th grade = embracing community, 8th grade = self-advocacy, 9th grade = identity, 10th grade = belonging, 11th grade = influence/immersion, 12th grade = purpose.
+Each year classes will focus on a specific theme: sixth grade = breaking the ice, seventh grade = embracing community, eighth grade = self-advocacy, ninth grade = identity, tenth grade = belonging, eleventh grade = influence/immersion, twelfth grade = purpose.
 Subtopics explored in age appropriate ways each year include self-awareness, relationships, effective communication, feedback, decision making, coping strategies, ethical engagement, team building, and self-care.
 These courses are Pass/Fail.

 Ninth grade LEAD classes will explore the theme of identity.
 Initially, the focus will be on a successful transition to high school, understanding the norms and expectations of Derryfield, and developing positive relationships with peers and adults in the community.
 Ongoing skill development will include time management, healthy decision making, self-care, communication, personal leadership, and self-reflection.
 Throughout the year, students will ponder: How their identity is shaped; How the choices they make impact themselves, those around them, and the events in their lives; and How they choose and refine the aspects of their identity they decide to share.